buteslab/buteslab.github.io/research.md

----
-layout: page
-permalink: /research/
-title: Research Interests
-tags: [code]
-modified: 12-25-2019
-comments: false
----

-I am a thermal scientist focusing on heat transfer, optics, inverse problems, and nanotechnology.
+My reserch focus on heat transfer, optics, inverse problems, and nanotechnology.
 My research relies on computational and experimental methods, not only limited with fundamentals but also practical engineering problems

 ### Research